coderstephen/cipher9/README.md

 - `-k [KEY]`:    Specify the integer key to use.
 - `-p`:          Print the cracked key along with the source text.

+For example, to encrypt the string "hello world" with a Caesar cipher using the key `7`, we can run:

+    echo "hello world" | cipher9 -e -k 7

 ## License
 This program is licensed under the [MIT license](https://opensource.org/licenses/MIT).
 See the [LICENSE](LICENSE) file for details.